haiiliin/abqpy/docs/source/user/environment/pde-basics.rst

 Use the **Settings** menu and tools to change some of the options in the Abaqus PDE.

-Figure 1 shows the items and default selections in the Abaqus PDE **Settings** menu.
+:numref:`cmd-pde-settingsmenu-nls` shows the items and default selections in the Abaqus PDE **Settings** menu.

+.. _cmd-pde-settingsmenu-nls:
 .. figure:: /images/cmd-pde-settingsmenu-nls.png
     :width: 50%
     :align: center

-    Figure 1.
     The Settings menu.

 The following items are available from the **Settings** menu: